PCNN: Probable-Class Nearest-Neighbor Explanations Improve Fine-Grained Image Classification Accuracy for AIs and Humans: Abstract

 \section{Abstract}

 Nearest neighbors (NN) are traditionally used to compute final decisions, e.g., in Support Vector Machines or $k$-NN classifiers, and to provide users with explanations for the model's decision.
-In this paper, we show a novel utility of nearest neighbors: To improve predictions of a frozen, pretrained classifier \classifier.
-We leverage an image comparator \comparator that (1) compares the input image with NN images from the top-$K$ most probable classes; and (2) uses \comparator's output scores to weight the confidence scores of \classifier.
+In this paper, we show a novel utility of nearest neighbors: To improve predictions of a frozen, pretrained image classifier \classifier.
+We leverage an image comparator \comparator that (1) compares the input image with NN images from the top-$K$ most probable classes given by \classifier; and (2) uses scores from \comparator to weight the confidence scores of \classifier to refine predictions.
 Our method consistently improves fine-grained image classification accuracy on CUB-200, Cars-196, and Dogs-120.
-Also, a human study finds that showing lay users our probable-class nearest neighbors (PCNN) reduces over-reliance on AI, thus improving their decision accuracy over prior work which only shows only the top-1 class examples.
+Also, a human study finds that showing users our probable-class nearest neighbors (PCNN) reduces over-reliance on AI, thus improving their decision accuracy over prior work which only shows only the most-probable (top-1) class examples.